What’s happening now?

 The bridge will be located along the NE 7th Avenue alignment to best serve the geographic centers of both districts, link to existing and planned bike routes, and reduce conflicts with truck traffic.
 The nearest existing connections, on NE Grand Avenue and NE 12th Avenue, are substandard for pedestrian and bicycle use and have significant conflicts with freight and automobile traffic.

 This bridge is being constructed by HP Civil Inc., an Oregon-based construction company.
-Watch the video below to learn how it's being fabricated!
+Watch the video below to learn how it was fabricated!

 Originally called “Sullivan’s Crossing” during its design and development, the bridge was officially named the Congressman Earl Blumenauer Bicycle and Pedestrian Bridge in May 2019 to honor the congressman’s steadfast, decades-long advocacy for cycling and pedestrian issues in Portland and across the country.